718 W. Riverside Avenue,

 In 1932 the Liberty Theatre was sold for $34,000 in a receiver’s sale to satisfy a $39,434 judgment against Spokane Theaters, Inc., which was headed by Ray A. Grombacher.

 Later operators in the 1930’s included Principal Theaters and then Evergreen State Amusement Corp.
 In 1947 it was acquired by Gamble Theaters who later sold it to Favorite Theatres who put it under their banner in newspaper listings in October of 1948.
 The Film Daily Yearbook of 1951-53 lists the Liberty Theatre with 900 seats.

 The Spokane Spokesman-Review announced on July 2, 1952 that Lerner Stores had taken a 35-year lease on the Liberty Theater property.
-Lerner’s was planning on remodeling the theater to make room for a new store after the Liberty Theatre lease expired on July 1, 1954.
+Lerner’s was planning on remodeling the theatre to make room for a new store after the Liberty Theatre lease expired on July 1, 1954.

-While being operated by Favorite Theaters it dropped out of the theatre listings on June 27, 1954, leaving Spokane with nine indoor theaters.
+While being operated by Favorite Theaters it dropped out of the theatre listings on June 27, 1954, leaving Spokane with nine indoor theatres.
 In 1955 a Lerner Store opened in the old Liberty Theatre and remained in business until 1992.
 Since 2009 it has been home to Gibliano Brothers, a popular piano bar.

 Just login to your account and subscribe to this theater